beling/book-pl/src/ch03-05-control-flow.md

 <span class="caption">Listing 3-5: Looping through each element of a collection
 using a `for` loop</span>

-When we run this code, we’ll see the same output as in Listing 3-4.
+When we run this code, we’ll see the same output as in listing 3-4.
 More importantly, we’ve now increased the safety of the code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.

-For example, in the code in Listing 3-4, if you removed an item from the `a` array but forgot to update the condition to `while index < 4`, the code would panic.
+For example, in the code in listing 3-4, if you removed an item from the `a` array but forgot to update the condition to `while index < 4`, the code would panic.
 Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array.